When you’re choosing a saxophone mouthpiece, there’s plastic or hard rubber or metal. Which one do you go for?

 Let me know what mouthpiece you’re using and whether that transition from hard rubber to metal was something that helped you out.

 We’ve got loads of great lessons and resources inside Sax School to help you build up your technique, get a great sound, and make amazing progress on saxophone.
-If you’re ready to take the next step, get a 14 day free trial here.
+If you’re ready to take the next step, get started with Sax School.